Using plugins

 export default site;

 That's all!
-All the logic to configure Lume to load .css files and process them is hidden behind the plugin.
-Your _config.ts file is now much more clean.
+All the logic to configure Lume to process .css files is hidden behind the plugin.
+Your _config.ts file is now cleaner.

 Tip

 Plugins are easy to use but also easy to create!
-Learn how to create your plugins.
+Learn how to create your own plugins.

-Go to Plugins to see all official Lume plugins available.
+Go to Plugins to see all the official Lume plugins.